vadim-kubasov/trivy-webhook-aws-security-hub/readme.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE](LICENSE) file for details.